Marine shrimp farming: History and geography

 Industrial shrimp farming can be traced to the 1930s, when Japanese agrarians spawned and cultivated Kuruma shrimp (Penaeus japonicus) for the first time.
 By the 1960s, a small industry had developed in Japan.
 Commercial shrimp farming began to grow rapidly in the late 1960s and early 1970s.

+Shrimp farming was first carried out in Latin America in 1969 in Guaymas, Mexico, by María Concepción Rodríguez de la Cruz.
+In Mexico, shrimp farming was practiced for non-commercial purposes at the National Fisheries Institute, at the Scientific and Technical Research Center of the University of Sonora (CICTUS), and in Puerto Peñasco.
+The practice was implemented commercially in Mexico in 1985.

-Technological advances led to more intensive forms of farming, and growing market demand led to worldwide proliferation of shrimp farms, concentrated in tropical and subtropical regions.
+Worldwide, technological advances led to more intensive forms of farming, and growing market demand led to worldwide proliferation of shrimp farms, concentrated in tropical and subtropical regions.
 Growing consumer demand in the early 1980s coincided with faltering wild catches, creating a booming industry.
 Taiwan was an early adopter and a major producer in the 1980s; its production collapsed beginning in 1988 due to poor management practices and disease.
 In Thailand, large-scale production expanded rapidly from 1985.
-In South America, Ecuador pioneered shrimp farming, where it expanded dramatically from 1978.
+In South America, Ecuador lead shrimp farming, where it expanded dramatically from 1978.
 Brazil had been active in shrimp farming since 1974, but trade boomed there only in the 1990s, making the country a major producer within a few years.
 Today, there are marine shrimp farms in over fifty countries.